Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Flow-of-Options

 \textbf{Consistency checking:} Conceptually, the walks explore all combinations of options at different steps in the task.
 However, some combinations can lead to inconsistencies in the solution.
 For instance, if \texttt{RandomForestRegressor} is chosen at depth $i$, subsequent options in the same walk should not reference a different model.
 To ensure this consistency, we pass the walk $W$ through an LLM-based \textbf{consistency checker}.
 If the LLM identifies an inconsistent walk, it is dropped (unevaluated) and a new walk is re-sampled.

 Figure \ref{fig:flow-net} shows an example Flow-of-Options network.
 The consistency checker LLM identifies paths from $5 \rightarrow 4$ and $3 \rightarrow 6$ as inconsistent due to the discrepancy in models chosen at these steps.
-Next, we discuss the benefits of FoO, followed by the description of our FoO-based agentic system.
+Next, we discuss the benefits of FoO, followed by our FoO-based agentic framework design.